 Did you know: toxins can be in the tampon you use!
 I use these TOXIN free tampons from tampon tribe to reduce the toxic load going into my body.
 Check them out!

 By diet, I mean the way you eat not how much you eat or keto or low carb or any kind of fad diet.
 Dieting can actually cause added stress on the body due to calorie restriction.
 In addition to eating adequately and regularly, i recommend following the “cycle syncing method” as it is a way to support your fluctuating hormones all throughout your cycle.
-However, a balanced amount of proteins, carbs, and fats are really all you need to see some positive changes. be mindful of the quality of food you put in your body and prioritize whole foods, and watch your pre menstrual symptoms disappear!
+However, a balanced amount of proteins, carbs, and fats are really all you need to see some positive changes. be mindful of the quality of food you put in your body, prioritize whole foods, and watch your pre menstrual symptoms disappear!

 It is best to see your doctor in regards to determining if there is disruption in your thyroid hormones.
 A blood test will give you a lot more insight on thyroid function.
 However, one can determine if they have hypothyroidism (low thyroid hormones) by tracking their cycle.
 When you track your cycle or chart you track your basal body temperatures in the morning.
 When temps are consistently low, this means you may have hypothyroidism and it can also mean you have low progesterone. both resulting in heightened PMS symptoms.